shieldercsh/obsidian/CTF/2025 squ1rrel CTF upsolving.md

                  0x0000000000000008 0x0000000000000008  RWE    0x200
 ```

 This is my binary.
 I set `Number of program headers` to 4, and `Start of program headers` to 0.
 Therefore program headers 1, 2 is abnormal.
-Program header 3 which have RW permission load bytes located 0x8 to 0xfb(end of file).
+Program header 3 which have RW permission load bytes located 0x8 to 0xfb(end of file), and Set `VirtualAddress` to 0x10008.
+Program header 4 which has
-`/bin/sh\x00` located in 0xe0, and my shellcode located in 0xe8.